spurgj/3155-paper/Lab2/Lab2.md

 > d.
 1 & 4 are the only possible sentences described by the grammar (See attached)

 >e.
-1 & 5 are the only possible sentences (See attached)
+1 & 5 are the only possible sentences (See Problem 2.jpg)

 ## 3 ##
 > a. i.
 The expressions contain one or more operands.
 If more than one operand is there, it is separated by an operator.